 Breakfast Included: 7 Lunches Included: Dinner Included:

-Glasgow is a city full of character, history and flair; a great start to a Scottish highlights tour.
+Glasgow is a city full of character, history and flair, and has recently been designated a UNESCO Creative City of Music.
+Widely recognized as a major international musical centre it is the largest music economy in the UK after London.
 Meet with your group leader and fellow travellers at an important welcome meeting at 6 pm.
 If you do happen to arrive early, why not check out the Riverside Museum and get your hands on their interactive displays – these exhibitions highlight Glasgow’s transport history as being a major port city in the 18th and 19th centuries.
 Otherwise, have a stroll along the banks of the river Clyde and hang out at the Glasgow Green.
 After your important meeting, you could get your group together and become acquainted over dinner – Merchant City is a pretty cool area for a ‘fish supper’ or a pint tonight.
 Spend the night in Glasgow, before beginning your countryside travels tomorrow morning.

 Leave the city behind this morning as you take the train to Fort William.
 This is no ordinary ride so make sure you’ve got a good view out the window – the West Highland Line has some of the most beautiful scenery in Scotland.
 The urban landscape is quickly replaced with a windswept panorama of the untouched Highlands as the line skirts the edge of Loch Lomond and ascends from Crianlarich to Upper Tyndrum and wild Rannoch Moor.
 You’ll arrive in the early afternoon with time to explore the town with your leader.
 Fort William's namesake old fort has a part in the dark history of the 17th-century Glencoe Massacre.
 Visit nearby Old Inverlochy Castle, on the banks of the river that feeds the loch.
 This is on the site of possibly the oldest castle in Scotland.
 Ben Nevis, the highest mountain in the Isles, looms in the distance, and you can take a gondola to the top of one of the smaller peaks in the Nevis Range for incredible elevated views of this wild region.
 Enjoy a free evening to enjoy Highland hospitality and be sure to try some great local produce for dinner.